rahulhrjuvi/Final-Project/README.md

 end of current: 12:02:59

 Now, the trendiness score is calculated for the above time filters and printed.
 This process is going to run until eternity, unless stopped forcefully.

+### Additional Feature
+When trendiness_kafka.py is started, you should run trendiness_score_plot.py in a terminal window.
+It will open up a Matplotlib window for real-time trend of the trendiness score.